sagibarshai/Auth-system-advanced-with-external-oauth-with-frontend/README.md

 # User Authentication:

-1. Signup and Signin with Email: Users can sign up and sign in using their email, password, and extra fields.
+* Signup and Signin with Email: Users can sign up and sign in using their email, password, and extra fields.
 Email verification is required for account activation.

-2. Signup and Signin with Google: Users can sign up and sign in using their Google account on a single endpoint.
+* Signup and Signin with Google: Users can sign up and sign in using their Google account on a single endpoint.
 No email verification is required for Google signups.

-3. Signout: Signing out deletes the authentication token cookie.
+* Signout: Signing out deletes the authentication token cookie.

-4. Email Verification: Required for email-based signups to activate accounts.
+* Email Verification: Required for email-based signups to activate accounts.

-5. Resend Email Verification: Users can request a verification email again, with configurable retry limits.
+* Resend Email Verification: Users can request a verification email again, with configurable retry limits.

 ---

 # Security:

-Strong password hashing
+* Strong password hashing

-Email verification for increased security
+* Email verification for increased security

-Auto refresh tokens for long-lived sessions
+* Auto refresh tokens mechanism

-Cookie-based JWT authentication for secure token storage
+* Cookie-based JWT authentication for secure token storage

 ---

 # Middlewares:

-currentUser: return the currently logged-in user or null
+* currentUser: return the currently logged-in user or null

-requireAuth: Protects routes that require authentication
+* requireAuth: Protects routes that require authentication

-notFoundRoute: Handles requests for non-existent routes
+* notFoundRoute: Handles requests for non-existent routes

-errorHandler: Provides centralized error handling for a robust and well-structured application design.
+* errorHandler: Provides centralized error handling for a robust and well-structured application design.

 ---

 # Error Handling:

-Centralized Error Handling Middleware: Implement a middleware to handle errors gracefully and provide normalized errors to the client.
+* Centralized Error Handling Middleware: Implement a middleware to handle errors gracefully and provide normalized errors to the client.

-Custom Error Types: Define custom error types for different error scenarios (e.g., validation errors, authentication errors, database errors) to provide more specific error messages.
+* Custom Error Types: Define custom error types for different error scenarios (e.g., validation errors, authentication errors, database errors) to provide more specific error messages.

-Error Logging: Log errors to a file or a logging service to aid in debugging and monitoring.
+* Error Logging: Log errors to a file or a logging service to aid in debugging and monitoring.

 ---
 # Strong Configuration:

-Backend configuration
+* Backend configuration

-Database Configuration:
+* Database Configuration:

-JWT Configuration
+* JWT Configuration

-Cookie Configuration
+* Cookie Configuration

-SMTP server settings (host, port, username, password)
+* Email Configuration

-Google Configuration
+* Google Configuration

 ---

 # Structure:

-Clean and organized codebase using TypeScript
+* Clean and organized codebase using TypeScript

-Modular design for easier maintenance
+* Modular design for easier maintenance

-Environment variables for sensitive data (*.env)
+* Environment variables for sensitive data (*.env), loaded and served from a centralized config file for better maintainability.

 ---

 # Database:

-Uses PostgreSQL for user and verification data: two tables:
+* Uses PostgreSQL for user and verification data:

+includes two tables:

-**Users Table**
+1 .**Users Table**

-**Email_Verifications Table**
+2. **Email_Verifications Table**

 ---

 # Dockerization:

-Dockerfiles and docker-compose.yml for easy deployment
+* Dockerfiles and docker-compose.yml for easy development

 ---